 The high level of development expertise in our ceramics operations combined with state-of-the-art equipment makes us a highly innovative supplier for ceramic masses.

 After a year of study abroad in the USA, Johannes Heckmann completed his industrial engineering studies at the Rosenheim University of Applied Sciences and began his professional career in 1993 as a project manager at Schindler Aufzüge AG in Lucerne, Switzerland.
 At the end of 1993, he moved to AKW Amberger Kaolinwerke GmbH, where he also worked as a project manager and, among other things, had project responsibility for constructing a kaolin plant in Brazil.
-In April 1995, Johannes Heckmann began his career as a managing director at Nabaltec Heckmann.
-With the founding of Nabaltec AG and the IPO in 2006, he was appointed to the Executive Board and was responsible for the areas of production, development and application engineering.
+In April 1995, Johannes Heckmann began his career as a managing director at Nabaltec.
+With the founding of Nabaltec AG and the IPO in 2006, he was appointed to the Executive Board and was responsible for the areas of production, research and development.
 With effect from 01/01/2017 he was appointed as Chairman of the Executive Board of Nabaltec.

-Dr. Dieter J. Braun started his professional career in September 1980 after studying inorganic chemistry and his promotion as an applied technician for aluminum hydroxide at VAW Aluminium AG.
+Dr. Dieter J. Braun started his professional career in September 1980 after studying inorganic chemistry and his promotion as an applied technician for aluminum hydroxide at VAW aluminium AG.
 There in 1987 he became head of sales in the Special Oxides Division headquartered in Schwandorf, and in 1988 he was entrusted with the management of the entire Special Oxides Division.
-After completing an Advanced Management Program at INSEAD in Fontainebleau, in 1992 he was appointed Managing Director of VAW Motor GmbH.
-In 1996 he was appointed General Representative for VAW Aluminium AG and member of the Executive Board in 1997 with responsibility for the automotive supply business, research and development, VAW of America and the central purchasing coordination.
+After completing an Advanced Management Program at INSEAD in Fontainebleau, in 1992 he was appointed Managing Director of VAW motor GmbH.
+In 1996 he was appointed General Representative for VAW aluminium AG and member of the Executive Board in 1997 with responsibility for the automotive supply business, research and development, VAW of America and the central purchasing coordination.
 After the acquisition of VAW by Norsk Hydro in 2002, Dr. Dieter J. Braun assumed the chair of the management boards of Hydro Aluminum Deutschland GmbH (HAD) as well as Norsk Hydro Deutschland Verwaltungsgesellschaft GmbH (NHDV).
 At the same time, while managing Hydro Aluminium A.S. in Oslo he was also responsible for the global automotive supply business.
 Following his retirement from these functions on the 05/31/2006, Dr. Dieter J. Braun moved to the supervisory boards of the German Hydro companies HAD and NHDV, and in October 2009 he took over the chairmanship of the Supervisory Board of Smetan Engineering GmbH.
 In 2011 he became a member of the Supervisory Board of Hydro Aluminium Rolled Products Gmbh.
 Since 2006 Dr. Dieter J. Braun has been a member of the Supervisory Board of Nabaltec AG as well as Chairman of the Supervisory Board of Heyn Partner GmbH since 2011 and is currently not a member of any other statutory supervisory board or a comparable control committee of any other company.

-Dr. Jürgen G. Heinrich was Professor of Engineering Ceramics at the Institute for Non-Metallic Materials at the Technical University of Clausthal.
+Dr.-Ing.
+Jürgen G. Heinrich was Professor of Engineering Ceramics at the Institute for Non-Metallic Materials at the Technical University of Clausthal.
 He began his scientific career at the Johann Friedrich Böttger Institute in Selb, where he graduated in 1972 with a Diploma in Engineering (FH).
 In 1976 he completed his studies in material sciences with a diploma in engineering at the Technical University of Berlin, where he also earned his doctorate in 1979.
-He then worked until 1985 with only a short interruption at the Deutschen Zentrum für Luft- und Raumfahrt e.
+He then worked until 1985 with only a short interruption at the Deutsches Zentrum für Luft- und Raumfahrt e.
 V. (German Center for Aerospace) in Cologne and from 1985 to 1995 he managed the Development Department for Engineering Ceramics at Hoechst CeramTec AG.
-From 1993 to 2014 Professor Dr. Jürgen G. Heinrich was a member of the Research Advisory Board of the German Ceramics Society and was also its chairman from 2003 to 2007.
+From 1993 to 2014 Professor Dr.-Ing.
+Jürgen G. Heinrich was a member of the Research Advisory Board of the German Ceramics Society and was also its chairman from 2003 to 2007.
 From 2007 to 2009, he was president of the European Ceramic Society.
 Since 1999 he has been a member of the Academy of Ceramics and since 2008 a Fellow of the American Ceramic Society.
 From 2008 to 2011 he was secretary of the International Ceramic Federation.
 His work at the Institute for Non-Metallic Materials of the Technical University of Clausthal was assumed in 1995.
 From 2001 to 2003 he was Dean of the Faculty of Physics, Metallurgy and Materials Science.
-Professor Dr. Jürgen G. Heinrich worked regularly as an expert reviewer for public institutions and research bodies and is author of over 100 publications.
-Since 2010 he has been editor-in-chief for the Journal of Ceramic Science & Technology.
-Professor Dr. Jürgen G. Heinrich has been a member of the Supervisory Board of Nabaltec AG since 2006 and is currently not a member of a supervisory board or comparable control committee of any other company.
+Professor Dr.-Ing.
+Jürgen G. Heinrich worked regularly as an expert reviewer for public institutions and research bodies and is author of over 100 publications.
+Since 2010 he has been editor-in-chief for the Journal of Ceramic Science and Technology.
+Professor Dr.-Ing.
+Jürgen G. Heinrich has been a member of the Supervisory Board of Nabaltec AG since 2006 and is currently not a member of a supervisory board or comparable control committee of any other company.